danwing/cidfi/draft-wing-cidfi.md

 ### Network Element to Server {#network-to-server}

-The network element sends network performance information to the server which is intended to influence the sender's traffic rate (such as improving or reducing fidelity of the audio or video).
-In the figure below the CNE informs the client of reduced bandwidth and the client informs the server using CIDFI.
+The CNE sends network performance information to the server which is intended to influence the sender's traffic rate (such as improving or reducing fidelity of the audio or video).
+In {{ex-comm-metadata}}, the CNE informs the client of reduced bandwidth and the client informs the server using CIDFI.